 I am looking forward to popping in here from time to time to give you more Vet Nurse stories and information.
 Meanwhile, you can find more information here:

 Morag is a Registered Veterinary Nurse and a member of the Association of Pet Dog Trainers (UK) and the Association of INTO Dogs.
 Morag has a special interest in nutrition for dogs and horses, particularly in how it affects their behaviour.
-She is co-owner of Gelert Behaviour Training, which offers dog and other pet training services, as well as regular workshops, talks and events across the Midlands, including Worcestershire, Warwickshire, Oxfordshire and Gloucestershire.
+She is the owner of Gelert Behaviour Training, offering advice for dogs and other pets, as well as regular workshops, talks and events in west Wales and other locations by invitation.